NathanBaulch/EnphaseOpenAPI/csharp-netcore/enlighten/docs/DefaultApi.md

             var apiInstance = new DefaultApi(config);
             var userId = 4d6a51330a;  // string |
             var systemId = 66;  // int |
-            var summaryDate = Fri Sep 17 10:00:00 AEST 2010;  // DateTime? | Start of reporting period.
+            var summaryDate = Fri Sep 17 10:00:00 AEST 2010;  // DateTimeOffset? | Start of reporting period.
 If no `summary_date` is provided, the start is the current day at midnight site-local time.
 Otherwise, the start is midnight site-local time of the requested day.
 If the requested date cannot be parsed or is in the future, the response includes an informative error message and `422` status. (optional)

             try
             {